 October 13, 2020

 Monument Lab Workshop: Grounding Public Art in Cultural Justice

 October 6, 2020 & October 13, 2020 | 4 p.m. – 5:30 p.m.
 ET

 How can you shape more inclusive and expansive monuments in your community?
-Join Monument Lab for a workshop designed for planners, artists, advocates, municipal staff and volunteers interested in developing new approaches to public art and exploring the value of public history as a tool for community-based research and engagement.
+We invited Monument Lab to facilitate a workshop designed for planners, artists, advocates, municipal staff and volunteers interested in developing new approaches to public art and exploring the value of public history as a tool for community-based research and engagement.

 - Paul Farber, Artistic Director and Co-Founder, Monument Lab.
 Senior Research Scholar, The Center for Public Art and Space at the University of Pennsylvania